 @Domonick Dangerfield your subject line says mortgage broker but your post says Real estate broker.
 You also say the DMV area.
 That is a BIG area and depending where you want to invest I would give you different names.
 If you want the Md suburbs other than Baltimore than you definitely need to get to know @Russell Brazil here on BP as an agent.

 For lenders try small local banks.
 They are your best bet.
-For a broker try @Stephanie Potter or Joe Child of Press Go Management
+For a broker try @Stephanie P. or Joe Child of Press Go Management

 Thank @Ned Carey and @Charlie Macpherson